Guy Chester Centre

 The Guy Chester Centre is responsible for areas of the North Bank Estate in Muswell Hill, North London, which is owned by the Methodist Church of Great Britain.
 The Centre manages Chester House, which is a student hall of residence.

-The Guy Chester Centre, in Muswell Hill, manages Chester House, a student hall of residence.

 North Bank Estate

 The North Bank Estate takes its name from a large old house with extensive grounds, which was purchased by H Guy Chester OBE in 1924.
 Chester and his family lived in Hazlehyrst, an Edwardian villa on Colney Hatch Lane, which is still part of the grounds.

 In 1932, an extensive programme of alterations and redecoration was carried out at the North Bank house and it was then placed at the disposal of the local Methodist church.
 On his sixtieth birthday, in February 1947, Chester handed over the whole estate to the national Methodist Church.
 The estate was again extended in 1960 and presently covers around 12 acre including housing for MHA (formerly Methodist Homes for the Aged).